-My car, your car,
+My car, your car, our car

 Sharing is becoming increasingly popular: 50% of Germans are interested in car-sharing schemes.